z88dk/z88dk/support/arkos/README.md

-You can (most probably should) pass the optional `-p <arkos_install_path>` argument to specify where your Arkos install is, so that the script can find and use the neeed Arkos export tools.
+You can (most probably should) pass the optional `-p <arkos_install_path>` argument to specify where your Arkos install is, so that the script can find and use the needed Arkos export tools.

 ## Updating the player from original Arkos sources